yiShanXin/mds-help/docs/en/eos.md

 MathWallet SimpleWallet Protocol supports:

-1 Native APP can open MathWallet to sign your transaction
+Native APP can open MathWallet to sign your transaction.

-2 Web APP can open MathWallet to sign your transaction

 This protocol is already used by EOS Knight, Newdex, WhaleEX etc.